Mexican prosecutors clear ex-defense chief accused by US

 The attorney general's office said it would take no action against retired general Salvador Cienfuegos, whose surprise arrest at a Los Angeles airport in October had sparked diplomatic tensions.

-The office said that it had concluded that Cienfuegos "never had any meeting with the members of the criminal organization investigated by the US authorities.
+It said prosecutors had concluded that Cienfuegos "never had any meeting with the members of the criminal organization investigated by the US authorities.

 "He did not have any communication with them, nor did he carry out acts intended to protect or help those individuals," it added.